clearlinux/autospec/README.rst

   macro in the ``.spec`` for the 32bit build.
 Again it is appended after make_install_args so 32bit specific overrides can be added.

-make_install_append
+prep_prepend
+  Additional actions that should take place directly after ``%prep`` This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.

+build_prepend
+  Additional actions that should take place directly after ``%build`` This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.

+install_prepend
-  Additional actions that should take place after the ``make install`` step has completed.
+  Additional actions that should take place directly after ``%install`` This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.

+install_append
+  Additional actions that should take place at the very end of the ``%install`` section.
 This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.

 install_macro
   The contents of this file be used instead of the automatically detected